About Jim’s catamaran training

 So, what makes Jim’s catamaran training different to all the rest?

 As an RYA (Royal Yachting Association) recognised sailing school, we can issue certificates for all the RYA courses.
 Competent crew, Day Skipper, Coastal Skipper, but so can all the others, so why learn with me?.

 Who’s teaching?
 Jim Duerden YMI Ocean Examiner.
-I’ve been teaching sailing for the last 20 odd years.
+I’ve been teaching sailing for the last 25 years.
 Unlike some, its not my hobby its my job and my passion.
 Every one learns in different ways and at different rates.
-You can cram if you like but we run five, seven and ten day trips for those who want to take in new ideas slowly.
+You can cram if you like but we run five, seven, nine and even twelve day trips for those who want to take in new ideas slowly.

 Some folks have huge confidence on the water from the moment they start.
 Others don’t and I understand.
 Sailing is crossing oceans for some and pottering up rivers for others!
 I love the whole lot and believe firmly that we can all enjoy this life style in our own way.
 So don’t worry, we work to your strengths while we chip away at the weaker points.